Robinyo/serendipity/docs/serendipity/for-developers/build-management/backend/README.md

 brew install git
 ```

-TO configure git so that it uses `nano`, run:
+To configure git so that it uses `nano`, run:

 ```
 git config --global core.editor "nano"